 THC in marijuana provides the high feeling by stimulating the brain cells to release dopamine.
 Hemp doesn’t contain enough THC to do this.

 Up until recently, both varieties of Cannabis were considered illegal substances.

 While hemp and marijuana have both been used for millennia for a myriad of uses, the US has fostered a love-hate relationship with these plants – especially over the last century.
 So, what’s the story on the legality of hemp vs weed?

-The 1937 Marihuana Tax Act Made Both Hemp and Marijuana Illegal!
+Marihuana Tax Act of 1937 Made Both Hemp and Marijuana Illegal!

-Did you know that up until 1937, it was perfectly legal to sell both marijuana and hemp products across the US?!
-In fact, as we’ve affirmed before, hemp was used for a wide variety of purposes, and was even used to pay taxes before it was banned.
+Did you know, it was legal to sell both hemp and marijuana across the country until 1937?!
+In fact, as we’ve affirmed before, hemp was used for many reasons, and was valuable it was even used to pay taxes.

-Advocates for cannabis legalization remind us of latent racist elements evident in the Marihuana Tax Act of 1937, as the plant was largely demonized in conjunction with an influx of immigrants from Mexico into the U.S. The point is that both cannabis and hemp was made illegal from then on…
+Advocates for cannabis legalization remind us of latent racist elements evident in the Marihuana Tax Act of 1937, as the plant was largely scrutinized in conjunction with an influx of immigrants from Mexico into the U.S. Both cannabis and hemp were made illegal from then on.

 It was only in 2018 that the Agriculture Improvement Act officially identified Cannabis sativa with less than 0.3% THC as industrial hemp.
 Industrial hemp was subsequently identified hemp as a legal substance to grow, manufacture, and sell in North America.
-On the other hand, marijuana is generally slower to be decriminalized.
+On the other hand, marijuana has been slower to be decriminalized.

 Hemp, Marijuana and Everything In-between

 While the subject can be confusing, we hope to have shed some due light on the differences between the two terms, with the ultimate guide to hemp vs marijuana.